 Updates for the 24-inch Mac

 Mac currently has two different iMacs in its lineup.
 They are the 24-inch iMac and the 27-inch iMac.
 2021 was the year that iMac discontinued the 21.5-inch model and the iMac Pro.
 The 24-inch iMac could possibly be updated in 2022 with more powerful configurations such as more powerful M1 Max chips and the M1 Pro.
-This is a possibility because these chips are featured in MacBook Pros, so if they were to be added to the iMac, it would make for a nice entry-level model that also offers affordability.
+This is a possibility because Apple feature these chips in MacBook Pros, so if they were to be added to the iMac, it would make for a nice entry-level model that also offers affordability.
 It’s also possible that Apple will update the iMac with the M2 chip.
 There are rumors circulating that Apple plans to release the first M2-powered Mac device sometime in the coming year, so there’s a chance the iMac could be the device to see this upgrade.

 There is also a chance that there are no updates to the 24-inch iMac coming for 2022.
 As it is, the M1 iMac is a powerful device and extremely capable of delivering quality to users.
 Apple might take the chance to put attention to other products.